You are currently viewing Air Canada strike: How to claim your reimbursements (and the free €600)

 • See the following sections if they deny certain expenses or EU 261 compensation

 This should secure reimbursements for the vast majority of travelers, but probably not the EU 261 cash compensation.
+If you have reimbursements (or especially compensation) to claim for several passengers, it seems that you have to make separate claims.

 Other recourse for European compensation